OtherRealms/Shot-Manager-Guide/index.rst

 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/settings.JPG
 * **Switch to Primary**, make primary layer the active view layer when choosing shots.
 * **Keep in range**, view timeline to playhead when choosing shots.
+* **jump to First Frame**, place playhead at start of frame range when choosing shots.
-* **Unsaved layers default**,None, On and Off.
+* **Unsaved layers default**,Main, None, On and Off.
 The default state of view layers if they have no saved state for the active shot.
+Main inherits from 'Main' shot.
+None leaves the current states.
 Choose Off to prevent unsaved view layers from rendering.
+On will make all layeres renderable.
 * **Seperator** , a custom seperator to add between filenames and frame suffix, default is '_'
 * **Path Type** , Absolute or relative output path creation.